 set your eyes and heart on your spouse again.
 “Let your fountain be blessed, and rejoice in the wife of your youth … Be exhilarated always with her love.
 For why should you, my son, be exhilarated with an adulteress and embrace the bosom of a foreigner?
 For the ways of a man are before the eyes of the Lord, and He watches all his paths” (Proverbs 5:18-21).

 “Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him” (1 John 2:15).
 Lust is the best this world has to offer, but love offers you the best life in the world..”

-It’s scary how quickly a thought can turn to action and before you know.
+It’s scary how quickly a thought can turn to action and before you know it.
 Boom.
-You’re right in the middle of a sin.
+You’re right in the middle of sin.
 I really enjoyed the reminder to be lustful after my husband, like in the “days of our youth” when we were first dating.
 And to be satisfied by all that God has given me instead of looking to something else I’d rather have.
 I once heard a sermon that knocked me off my feet.
 He basically said “If you are not satisfied with something, you are sinning.
 You are displeasing God.”
 Whoa.
 I’d never looked at it that way before.

 “Act as free men, and do not use your freedom as a covering for evil.
 (1 Peter 2:16)”

 End it now.
 Identify every object of lust in your life and remove it.
 Single out every lie you’ve swallowed in pursuing forbidden pleasure and reject it.
 Lust cannot be allowed to live in a back bedroom.
 It must be killed and destroyed – today – and replaced with the sure promises of God and a heart filled with His perfect love.

 How are you doing?
 Has it been easy?
 Struggling?

 Big question for the fire wives…..do you remember the romanticism of when you were first dating?
 If he was a firefighter then, remember the pride of being loved by a man so brave?